it985/my-stars/README.md

 *   [jgthms/css-reference](https://github.com/jgthms/css-reference) - CSS Reference: a free visual guide to th

 *   [edwardtufte/tufte-css](https://github.com/edwardtufte/tufte-css) - Style your webpage like Edward Tufte’s h

-*   [you-dont-need/You-Dont-Need-JavaScript](https://github.com/you-dont-need/You-Dont-Need-JavaScript) - CSS is powerful, you can do a lot of thi

 *   [tailwindlabs/tailwindcss](https://github.com/tailwindlabs/tailwindcss) - A utility-first CSS framework for rapid